Schaka/naviseerr/README.md

 So far, it can only download your Lidarr "Wanted" list via Slskd.
 Matching is still inconsistent and functionality like retries on error'd downloads haven't been implemented yet.
 However, matching is pretty good so far.

-### Get started on testing base functionality

-Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/naviseerr/pkgs/container/naviseerr).
-If you cannot use Docker, you'll have to compile it yourself from source.

-### Setting up Docker

-- follow the mapping for `application.yml` examples below
-- within that host folder, put a copy of [application.yml](https://github.com/Schaka/naviseerr/blob/develop/src/main/resources/application-template.yml) from this repository
-- adjust said copy with your own servers

-Slskd and Lidarr should have access to the same folders with the same mappings.
-Naviseerr does not attempt to map between directories and does NOT touch any files itself.

 ### So what's the roadmap?

 #### For 1.0